mikepsinn/think-bynumbers-jekyll/_posts/2016-08-01-iran-terrorism-history.md

               <span style="line-height: 18px;"><a href="http://www.huffingtonpost.com/peter-van-buren/end-of-iraq-war_b_1156468.html">4,474</a> Americans were killed in Iraq.  </span><span style="line-height: 18px;">There are many unsourced claims from the Pentagon and the American media that Iran has been providing weapons to insurgents in Iraq.
 However, </span><a style="line-height: 18px;" href="http://www.antiwar.com/orig/giraldi.php?articleid=11509">no evidence</a><span style="line-height: 18px;"> has been presented proving citizens of Iran, let alone the Iranian government, is </span><span style="line-height: 17px;">culpable</span><span style="line-height: 18px;"> for these deaths. </span>
             </li>
             <li>
               October 23, 1983, Beirut, Lebanon.
 A truck loaded with a bomb crashed into the lobby of the U.S. Marines headquarters in Beirut, killing <a href="http://avpv.tripod.com/AmericanVictims.html" target="_blank">241 </a>soldiers and wounding 81.
-Some analysts believe the Islamic Republic of Iran was heavily involved and that a major factor leading it to participate in the attacks on the barracks was America&#8217;s support for <a title="Iraq" href="https://en.wikipedia.org/wiki/Iraq">Iraq</a> in the <a title="Iran-Iraq War" href="https://en.wikipedia.org/wiki/Iran-Iraq_War">Iran-Iraq War</a> and its extending of $2.5 billion in trade credit to Iraq while halting the shipments of arms to Iran.
-However, in 2001, former Secretary of Defense at the time of the bombing, Caspar Weinberger, stated: &#8220;But we still do not have the actual knowledge of who did the bombing of the Marine barracks at the Beirut Airport, and we certainly didn&#8217;t then.&#8221;
+Some analysts believe the Islamic Republic of Iran was heavily involved and that a major factor leading it to participate in the attacks on the barracks was America's support for <a title="Iraq" href="https://en.wikipedia.org/wiki/Iraq">Iraq</a> in the <a title="Iran-Iraq War" href="https://en.wikipedia.org/wiki/Iran-Iraq_War">Iran-Iraq War</a> and its extending of $2.5 billion in trade credit to Iraq while halting the shipments of arms to Iran.
+However, in 2001, former Secretary of Defense at the time of the bombing, Caspar Weinberger, stated: &#8220;But we still do not have the actual knowledge of who did the bombing of the Marine barracks at the Beirut Airport, and we certainly didn't then.&#8221;
             </li>
           </ul>